SCROLL DOWN FOR LATEST GUIDANCE

 And for current advice relating specifically to Abbeyfield Dulwich please contact us as the information changes regularly.
 Residents and their sponsors should particularly be aware of this.

-Furthermore, should you experience any symptoms associated with Covid-19 at any time, whether you have been abroad or not, please do not visit our houses until you have been given the all clear from a medical health professional.
+Should you experience any symptoms associated with Covid-19 at any time, whether you have been abroad or not, please do not visit us until you have been given the all clear from a medical health professional.

 Symptoms of Coronavirus include:

 · A cough

 - A loss or change to your sense of smell or taste

 If you develop any of these symptoms, however mild, you are advised to stay indoors and isolate yourself avoiding close contact with other people.
 If your symptoms worsen you should call NHS 111, for further advice.
 You should not visit your doctor or hospital.

 We now have a full schedule of events up and running.

 Should a resident present in the premises with diagnosed coronavirus (COVID-19) or suspected coronavirus (COVID-19) they should be isolated to their room or apartment as quickly as possible and should call NHS 111 asap for advice

 Residents that suspect they may be at risk of coronavirus should alert a member of staff immediately who will immediately cascade this information upwards to the Committee along with any advice given by NHS 111.